Rules of En-page-ment

 Infinity FreewaySo here I am, writing again – despite myself.
 For the size of the posts you would think I said more than I did.
 I don’t know if it will teach me to be a bit less wordy (I know the library’s blog would appreciate that) but I have a feeling I’ll at least figure out where to put the “Read More…” button if not write a better first paragraph.
 My apologies ahead of time.

 And the biggest problem is ideas – not the lack of them – but keeping the writing of them on track and smaller than treatise size.
 A piece I began the other day on buzz words in politics has turned into pages exploring rhetorical philosophy.
-Read the rest of this entry »
+Read more of this post

 So many roads…